-Reigate College is fortunate to have a fantastic new Dramatic Arts building (opened September 2017), with its own superb studio and dance studio, in addition to a suite of dedicated Performing Arts practice rooms and classrooms.
+Reigate College is fortunate to have a fantastic Dramatic Arts building, with its own superb studio and dance studio, in addition to a suite of dedicated Performing Arts practice rooms and classrooms.

-Students perform in a variety of productions throughout the year, which recently have included ‘Chicago’, ‘We will Rock you’ and ‘Sweet Charity’, and a final year showcase.
+Students perform in a variety of productions throughout the year.
+Recent productions have included ‘Chicago’, ‘Sweet Charity’, ‘Legally Blonde’ and ‘Heathers’.
 These performances give students an insight into working in the industry as well as practical hands-on experience.
 The department has excellent links with drama schools and professional practitioners who come in on a regular basis to work with students.

-Students benefit from regular trips to the theatre, with recent trips including ‘Curious Incident of the dog in the night’, ‘Book of Mormon’, ‘Sweeney Todd’ and ‘Gypsy’.
+Students benefit from regular trips to the theatre, with recent trips including ‘Sweeney Todd’, ‘The Shark is Broken’ and ‘Cinderella’.